thiagohflima/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/upgrade_source_processor_checks.markdown

-# Checks for .bnd, .ftl, .gradle, .java, .jsp, .jspf or .vm
+# Checks for .bnd, .gradle, .java or .vm

 Check | Category | Description
 ----- | -------- | -----------